 If you are an active duty service member with a cancer diagnosis, you will be processed through the Physical Evaluation Board process.
 The Navy will determine whether your cancer significantly interferes with the performance of your duties.
 Depending on how disabled you are determined to be (by the...Read more »

 Dear Justia, I've been wanting to join the Navy Reserve and I spoke with a Navy Recruiter.
 Initially, I thought it was a 3 year contract, but learned it's a 6 year contract in the Reserve.
 I work part-time in construction, and also help part-time with my family.
-Several years ago, I moved...
+Several years ago, I...
 Read more »

 Hello.
 Yes, you can ask for a hardship separation from the Naval Reserve.
-Depending on where you are in your contract, you can also request to be transferred to the IRR so your drilling requirement would be eliminated -- you'd just have an annual check-in (and you'd still be subject to recall to...Read more »
+Depending on where you are in your contract, you can also request to be transferred to the IRR so your drilling requirement would be eliminated -- you'd just have an annual check-in (and you'd still be subject to...Read more »

 You’re going to need to be more specific.
 “Mass punishment” is what?
 Removal of privileges may be just fine depending on how it was done.
 Or it could be hazing.
 Or it could be the command actually enforcing existing policy.
 Without more facts, I cant make an assessment.